Documentation & Tutorials

 Important: Local boot is only available for virtual cloud servers.
 It is not possible to use it with BareMetal instances, as the volume is not accessible during the boot process.

-To switch between the local boot and bootscript options, go to the status page of your server and click on the Show button in the Advanced section:
+To switch between the local boot and bootscript options, go to the status page of your server and click on the Advanced Settings tab.

 To disable the local boot option and to boot your server by using a bootscript, click on Use bootscript and Select the bootscript you want to use.

 To boot your server into rescue mode in case you need to debug your server, choose the rescue bootscript from the list of available bootscripts and reboot your server from the management console.

 Important: If you use CentOS or Fedora and don’t disable SELinux on the instance from within rescue, your instance will not reboot successfully because SELinux labels will be corrupted.